eazyip/ez-ip-app/IPs.md

 ### Broadcast

-Any address bitwise OR wildcard
+Any address bitwise OR wildcard mask

 | A   | B   | A OR B |
 | --- | --- | ------ |